gujin1991/cmu-Distribute-System/README.md

 # cmu-Distribute-System
-All the projects done in DS
+All the projects done in DS.
+The running platform is NetBeans.